Coenzyme Q10 in Skin Care

 Coenzyme Q10 in skin care is trending.
 You may have seen oral supplements that contain coenzyme Q10, but it is also a beneficial ingredient in your skin care products to help you fight skin aging and keep your skin healthy.
 This ingredient with a very chemistry-sounding name is still flying under most people's radar.
 You want to know about it and look for it on product labels.

-What is coenzyme Q10 (also called ubiquinone, or just Q10)?
+What is coenzyme Q10 (also called ubiquinone, CoQ 10 or just Q10)?

 Coenzyme Q10 is a fat-soluble antioxidant made by your body and obtained from your diet.
 It is present in all human cells, and it is absolutely essential for growth and normal cellular function.
-Most importantly, it is necessary for maintenance of cellular energy.
+Most importantly, CoQ10 is necessary for the production and maintenance of cellular energy.
 Without coenzyme Q10 normal cellular function comes to a crashing halt - including skin health!

 Coenzyme Q10 penetrates into deeper layers of the epidermis when topically applied to skin.

 Skin benefits of coenzyme Q10.

-Coenzyme Q10 increases antioxidant capacity and reduces damaging free radicals in skin.
+Coenzyme Q10 increases skin antioxidant capacity and reduces damaging free radicals in skin.
 The major overall benefit is in helping skin resist UV free radical damage, and other oxidative stress, thus supporting long-term anti-aging effects.
 It also supports cellular energy maintenance for skin cells.
-Skin benefits from Q10-containing skin care products.
+Skin clearly benefits from Q10-containing skin care products.

 CoQ10 helps skin look and feel younger.